 Q: Can all 30kWh Leafs be updated?

 A: Currently any model with LBC firmware version 4NN4A, 4NN4B, 4NN4C, 4NR4A, 4NR4B or 4NR4C can be updated to our custom firmware.
-Unfortunately models with 4NN6A or 4NR6A are not yet supported.
+Models with 4NN6A or 4NR6A are also now supported. due to a recent update

 Q: How can a car with this custom firmware update be identified?